 Let’s face it, times are tough for entrepreneurs.
-Many startups and projects fail because of lack of funding.
-But what if you could put your project, idea or invention online and let people back your project by pledging money for your idea?
-That’s now entirely possible.
+Many startups and projects fail due to a lack of funding.
+However, what if you could put your project, idea or invention online and have people fund your campaign via pre-orders?
+This day and age, it’s entirely possible.

-Kickstarter is a crowdfunding website that makes it relatively easy to raise money for creative projects.
-Anyone with a good idea—from a calendar to a movie to the next smart watch—can build a campaign and raise funds to make it a reality on Kickstarter.
+Kickstarter is a crowdfunding platform that makes it relatively easy to raise money for creative projects.
+Anyone with a good idea—from a board game to eco-friendly apparel to the next smart watch—can build a campaign and raise funds to make it a reality on Kickstarter.

-We say “relatively easy,” because the reality is that a lot of time and energy go into creating, maintaining and managing a Kickstarter campaign.
+We say “relatively easy,” because the reality is that a lot of time and energy go into preparing, creating, maintaining and managing a Kickstarter campaign.
 There are certain essential steps you need to take as a project creator to improve your chances of success on Kickstarter or Indiegogo.

-The following 10 points will help you get the most out of your Kickstarter campaign.
+The following 10 tips will help you get the most out of your Kickstarter campaign.

 1. Do your research